MetaDevZone/react-phone-number-validation/react-phone-number-validation/README.md

-# react-phone-number-validation
+# React Phone Number Validation

-`react-phone-number-validation` is a React component library that provides a customizable phone input field with a dropdown menu for selecting countries.
+`React Phone Number Validation` is a React component library that provides a customizable phone input field with a dropdown menu for selecting countries.
 This component simplifies the process of collecting phone numbers from users while allowing them to easily choose their country code.

 ## Installation